I’m Ann Keeler Evans — Peacemaker, Taroist, Priestess —

 and you are welcome here!

-And so, in June I’ll be off to explore the northern swath of the country, seeking to understand more about what I encounter with the Peoples and the Lands, Skies, and Waters of these United States in this 250th anniversary year, and I will share what I find in poetic form in a Field Book so that others can experience it as well.
+And so, in June I’ll be off to explore the northern swath of the country, seeking to understand more about what I encounter with the Peoples and the Lands, Skies, and Waters of these United States in this 250th anniversary year, and I will share what I find in poetic form in a Field Guide so that others can experience it as well.

 — Exploring the viewpoints of the people we encounter —